| High

 A plasma cutter can pass through metals with little or no

+resistance.
 The Techno CNC plasma cutter is easy

 for the students to learn because it uses the same standard G-code